 Tori is a previous young explorer and British Exploring Society employee.
 She is a fantastic role model as a successful adventurer and mountaineer and was the first welsh woman to climb Everest.
 She is an ambassador for DofE in Wales.
 She actively helps us try and recruit, particularly in her homeland, Wales.
 She attends events, asks questions, tries to support us and interrogate our direction of travel.

 Peter is a previous Director of British Exploring Society.
-He was a consummate fundraiser and champion, and saw the Society through 2011 and 12 and one of its most difficult periods with fortitude and incredible professionalism.
-Like Sir Michael Hobbs, Peter went on to become Governor of the Military Knights of Windsor having acted as Lieutenant of the Tower of London.
+He was a consummate fundraiser and champion, and saw the Society through one of its most difficult periods between 2010-2014 with fortitude and incredible professionalism.
+Peter took over from Sir Michael Hobbs as Governor of the Military Knights of Windsor and was also the Lieutenant of the Tower of London.
 His professional reputation is exceptional, and he continues to support and promote the Society through his networks.

 Read more about John here